izzahrahman03/CST435/README.md

 ---

 ### **5. Dataset Description**
-The dataset consists of 120 food images, equally distributed across three categories:
+The dataset consists of 2000 food images, equally distributed across three categories:
-- 40 images of Waffles
-- 40 images of Takoyaki
+- 1000 images of carrot cake
-- 40 images of Tiramisu
+- 1000 images of chicken curry

-Images are stored in JPEG format with varying resolutions.
+Images are stored in JPG format with varying resolutions.
 The dataset is organized into category-based directories and dynamically discovered at runtime using directory traversal.
 This design allows the dataset to be extended or modified without requiring changes to the codebase.

 ---